wagov/WASOCWorkbooks/README.md

 ## Step-2: Navigate to Azure Sentinel | Workbooks

-Navigate to your Microsoft Sentinel console and choose the "_Add workbook_"
+Navigate to your Microsoft Sentinel console, select **Workbooks** in the side blade, and choose the "_Add workbook_"
 ![image](https://github.com/wagov/WASOCWorkbooks/assets/43643214/6a67c229-4108-40dc-b712-926f98031e3e)

 <br>